zlgopen/awtk/README.md

 [AWTK](README.md) is a cross-platform GUI engine , which has two meanings as follows:

 * AWTK's code is cross-platform.
-At present, it is compatible with platforms such as ZLG AWorksOS, Windows, Linux, MacOS, embedded Linux, Android, iOS, Web and embedded raw systems.
+At present, it is compatible with platforms such as ZLG AWorksOS, Windows, Linux, MacOS, embedded Linux, Android, iOS, HarmonyOS, Web and embedded raw systems.
 It can be easily ported to variety of different RTOS.
 In the future, AWTK can be also run as mini programs.

 * In addition, AWTK has a cross-platform library of basic tools, which includes lists, arrays, strings (UTF8 and widechar), event emitters, values, objects, file system, mutex, threads, formulas and string analysis, in order that the applications you develop with AWTK can really run across platforms.